-They are very attractive to tourists because of their beautiful sandy beaches and nightlife, so there are a lot of new projects:
+They are very attractive to tourists because of their beautiful sandy beaches and nightlife, so there are a lot of new large-scale developments such as:

-Dukley Gardens, a high-end project in the Zavala peninsula, recently officially opened.
-Developed by Stratex Group, there are 36 villas and 202 houses.
+- Dukley Gardens, a high-end project in the Zavala peninsula, recently officially opened.

 Montenegro’s charm attracts foreign buyers